JakobOstgren/mimerdata-public/README.md

-# mimerdata-public
-Here i put stuff that I have built myself and I think can be useful to others.
-See below for information about content.

-## pbiatlas –  Fabric/Power BI metadata retrieval and storage
+# pbiatlas –  Fabric/Power BI metadata retrieval and storage
 pbiatlas is a pre-built solution consisting of Fabric objects that retrieves and stores information about metadata and user activity in your **Fabric/Power BI domain**.
 It uses the **Power BI REST API** to collect data and builds on Fabric components for storage, transformation, and visualization.

 pbiatlas provides insights such as name, id, creation, modification, lineage, content, etc. into objects within the organization's Power BI or Fabric domain.
 See [metadata-structure_workspaces](./metadata-structure_workspaces.txt) for a complete list of data points that are being collected.